• Skip to main content

 The Bell family pictured on the day of their departure from Crossgar, Co.
 Down, headed for Chicago.
 Photos courtesy of Maureen Foster

-In this photograph taken in 1925, my mother Kathleen (far left), her mother and father Sam and Ellen Bell, and 10 other siblings pose as they leave their home in Crossgar, County Down.
-They journeyed to the United States and settled in Chicago, where, after only four years, my granddad died, leaving Grandma Bell to raise a family of 11.
-She was a woman of tremendous faith in spite of suffering this devastating loss.
-Their home was near the Chicago Stockyards on the south side of Chicago, and she took in borders, feeding them twice a day as they toiled at “the yards,” saving money for their families to come over.
+Ellen was a woman of tremendous faith in spite of suffering this devastating loss.
+The Bell home was near the Stockyards on the south side of Chicago, and she took in borders, feeding them twice a day, as they toiled at “the yards,” saving money for their families to come over.
 She went to Mass every morning, leaving the older girls to fix breakfast for the borders before they went off to school.
 She became a friend to anyone who needed help or a warm meal and became a legend on the south side of Chicago.

 Grandma Bell lived to be 94 years old and left a legacy rich in faith, love, and Irish heritage.

 My mother, Kathleen Bell Downs, was the 2nd youngest of the 11 Bells who immigrated in 1925.
 She passed on Grandma Bell’s legacy to her own family of seven children, 24 grandchildren and 5 great-grandchildren.
-She and our dad John Downs were devoted to each other.
+She and our dad, John Downs, were devoted to each other.

 We are planning a big celebration in the summer of 2025 to commemorate the Bell family’s immigration from Crossgar, Northern Ireland, 100 years ago.